 exactly the tj's?
 How are they estimated in a MD simulation?

-The indices j label the “events” related to the phonon mode population.
+The indices j label the “events” related to changes in the phonon mode population.
 For a harmonic system, the phonons are non-interacting and their populations do not change with time.
 For an anharmonic system, the phonon populations fluctuate.
-To predict a phonon lifetime, we average over many of these phonon population fluctuations (referred to as “events”).
+To predict a phonon lifetime, we wish to average over many of these phonon population fluctuations (referred to as “events”).
 This is done by running the MD simulation longer (by at least a factor of 10) than the longest phonon lifetime in the system.
 Thus, the predicted phonon lifetimes are in this sense “time-averaged” or “event-averaged”.

-Conclusion: "Any agreement in thermal conductivity predictions between
+10. Conclusion: "Any agreement in thermal conductivity predictions between